Descriptions of Events

 Planning Committee

-After a long day of travel, relax with your old friends and meet your new friends.
-Come dressed formally, come dressed casually, come dressed as a guy, or come dressed as a girl, or your gender-nonconforming self just come by and enjoy yourself!
+After a long day of travel, relax with your old friends and meet your new friends .
+Come dressed formally, come dressed casually, come dressed as a guy, or come dressed as a girl, or your gender-nonconforming self—just come by and enjoy yourself!
+For more information, please see the event earlier in this guide on page 24.

 Workshop: